Buhan History, Family Crest & Coats of Arms

 Early Origins of the Buhan family

 The surname Buhan was first found in Sussex.
 Humphrey with the Beard (died c.
 1113) was a Norman soldier and nobleman fought in the Norman Conquest of England of 1066 and is the earliest known ancestor of the de Bohun family.
 He had three sons: Robert de Bohun, who had no issue; Richard de Bohun, progenitor through the female line, of the Bohuns of Midhurst; and Humphrey I de Bohun (died c.1123) who through marriage became "the founder of the fortunes of his family."
 His son, Humphrey II de Bohun (died 1165) continued the lineage.
 His son, Henry de Bohun (1176-1220), was the 1st Earl of Hereford and Hereditary Constable of England from 1199 to 1220.

 Important Dates for the Buhan family

 This web page shows only a small excerpt of our Buhan research.
 Another 156 words (11 lines of text) covering the years 1176, 1220, 1215, 1275, 1298, 1342, 1373, 1368, 1394, 1587, 1660, 1645, 1699, 1698 and are included under the topic Early Buhan History in all our PDF Extended History products and printed products wherever possible.

 Buhan Spelling Variations

 The English language only became standardized in the last few centuries.
 For that reason, spelling variations are common among many Anglo-Norman names.
 The shape of the English language was frequently changed with the introduction of elements of Norman French, Latin, and other European languages; even the spelling of literate people's names were subsequently modified.
 Buhan has been recorded under many different variations, including Bohon, Bohun, Bone, Boon, Boone, Bohan, Bound and many more.

 Early Notables of the Buhan family (pre 1700)

 Outstanding amongst the family at this time was Humphrey VII de Bohun (d.
-1298), 3rd Earl of Hereford and 2nd Earl of Essex, led the barons in opposition to King Edward I; Humphrey de Bohun (1342-1373), 7th (and last) Earl of Hereford, 6th...
-Another 81 words (6 lines of text) are included under the topic Early Buhan Notables in all our PDF Extended History products and printed products wherever possible.
+1298), 3rd Earl of Hereford and 2nd Earl of Essex, who, along with Roger Bigod, Earl of Norfolk, led the barons in opposition to King Edward I; Humphrey de Bohun (1342-1373), 7th (and last) Earl of Hereford, 6th Earl of Essex and 2nd Earl of Northampton; and Mary de Bohun (c.1368-1394), who was the...

+Another 66 words (5 lines of text) are included under the topic Early Buhan Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Buhan family to Ireland

 Some of the Buhan family moved to Ireland, but this topic is not covered in this excerpt.

 Another 75 words (5 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Migration of the Buhan family

 To escape the uncertainty of the political and religious uncertainty found in England, many English families boarded ships at great expense to sail for the colonies held by Britain.
 The passages were expensive, though, and the boats were unsafe, overcrowded, and ridden with disease.
 Those who were hardy and lucky enough to make the passage intact were rewarded with land, opportunity, and social environment less prone to religious and political persecution.
 Many of these families went on to be important contributors to the young nations of Canada and the United States where they settled.
 Buhans were some of the first of the immigrants to arrive in North America: Lawrence Bohun, who arrived in Virginia in 1610; Ann Bone, who settled in Virginia in 1663; William Bone settled in Virginia in 1643; John Bone settled in Maryland in 1747.